The bread and butter of measuring success are inevitably crunching the numbers.

-For example, you include an exit survey that asks users what they disliked about the service, what didn’t live up to expectations, and their thoughts around pricing.
+For example, you include an exit survey that asks users what they disliked about the service, what didn’t live up to expectations and their thoughts around pricing.

 How can you decrease churn?

 Focus on your more profitable customer segment and refine the customer experience.
 You want to focus on users that have more traction and profit attached.
-Don’t cast a wider net to other segments until you have gained more profit to be able to focus appropriately to other segments and expansion.
+Don’t cast a wider net to other segments until you have gained more profit to be able to focus appropriately on other segments and expansion.

 Look at your pricing model.
 Are you offering a premium pricing that is more than your user base can commit to?
-Do they see the value in your problem solving?
+Do they see the value in your problem-solving?

 Or, is your pricing too low?
 Are you effectively communicating your value?
 Otherwise, is your pricing unable to offset customer churn and acquisition?